React Flow: Everything you need to know

 Exploring React Flow: GitHub

-The React Flow website is the best place to find documentation, code examples and full tutorial.
+React Flow website is the best place to find process documentation, code examples and full tutorial.
 Moreover React Flow GitHub repository is great to open issues, contribute to the project and access the latest updates, and discussions.
 If you have more questions about this library or seeking an answer to a specific issue, you can also visit the React Flow discord community.

 Setting up React Flow